- You are here:

 For courses, numbers in each course have to be limited, so payments cannot be refunded once a full course has actually started, or for any course-classes missed.

 If you do have to miss just one or two classes in a course we can usually suggest a way of catching up in one of the practice classes.
 Course classes can’t be switched for other ‘open’ classes; remember we still need to pay for studio hire and trainers whether or not everyone shows up for a course.
 And full classes are always most fun anyway!

 What if a class is cancelled?

 Not often!
-But if it ever happens we will text you in advance and always offer another date to suit you.
-We reserve the right to stop attendance without notice if we see unsafe or uncivil conduct and fees would then be refunded pro-rata.
+But if it ever happens we will text you in advance and always offer another date to suit you (Covid Regulations permitting!).
+We reserve the right to stop attendance without notice if we see continuing unsafe, uncivil, or indiscreet conduct and fees would then be refunded pro-rata.

 Can I join an occasional class?

-If you already have Pole or Hoop skills, choose one of the open classes.
+If you already have Pole or Hoop skills, choose one of the ‘open’ classes.
 If it’s new to you, choose a ‘taster’ class first then book a course to develop your skills.
 Coursework is progressive, so you couldn’t start a course halfway.
-During your course, you could book and pay for occasional extra discounted open classes too (except ‘Stretch’ classes, which are discounted already).
+During your course, you could in more normal times book and pay for occasional extra discounted open classes too (except ‘Stretch’ classes, which are discounted already).

 What does ‘Pole Hire’ on the timetable mean?